 One day, the guard wolf came and met the pack leader.
 They talked for a long time.
 For those who saw said that the guard wolf seemed excited and they heard him say, “It was something we always wished for.
-The time has come that we haste and experience what is rightfully ours and follow the footsteps of our forefathers.”
+The time has come that we haste and reclaim what is rightfully ours and follow the footsteps of our forefathers.”

 Later in the evening when the cubs were playing their games, scratching each other, deceiving each other, for that’s what they had learnt from their pack; the pack leader wolf, with a big grey face and canines so sharp that it could tear out the flesh even of the wisest of animals, came around and asked everyone to gather around him.
-The cubs stopped playing and moved their ears, trying to listen and understand every word they could.
+The cubs stopped their play, trying to listen and understand every word they could.
 A long silence preceded and finally the pack leader spoke.

 Everyone in the pack looked at each other and soon whispers followed.